-1990, and then in the first presentation of African art at the Venice Biennale the following summer.
-As Grace Stanislaus, curator of both exhibitions, who met Anatsui in Nigeria in 1988, explains, "He had a cosmopolitanism and cleverness and an understanding of art and art history that was very compelling."
+1990, and then in the first presentation of tapestry Dusuasa II, 2007, African art at the Venice Biennale the following summer.
+As Grace Stanislaus, curator of both exhibitions, who met Anatsui in Nigeria in classical columns of the Arsenale at last summer's 1988, explains, "He had a cosmopolitanism and cleverness and an understanding of art and art history that was very compelling."